jorgealerojas/bedrock-ai-agent-travel-hospitality/travel-planner/README.md

 * S3 bucket
 * Bedrock Agent
 * Bedrock Agent IAM role
-* Bedrock Agent Action Group
+* Two Bedrock Agent Action Groups (Travel and Portfolio)
-* Lambda function
+* Two Lambda functions (Travel and Portfolio)
-* Lambda service-policy permission
+* Lambda service-policy permissions
-* Lambda IAM role
+* Lambda IAM roles

+The tutorial deploys Bedrock agent backed by Anthropic Claude V2 model and creates two Action Groups within this agent:
+1. Travel API: For searching flights and hotels using schemas in `lib/assets/api-schema/travel_schema.json`
+2. Portfolio API: For checking stock portfolio value using schemas in `lib/assets/api-schema/portfolio_schema.json`

-The tutorial deploys Bedrock agent backed by Anthropic Clause V2 model and creates an Action Group within this agent with the schema located in ``lib/assets/api-schema`` and Python function located in ``lib/assets/lambda``.
-To do that, the demo also creates an S3 bucket and uploads schema to it.
+The Python functions for these APIs are located in `lib/assets/lambda`.
+To deploy, the demo creates an S3 bucket and uploads schemas to it.
 IAM roles are provisioned by CDK.
 Make sure to modify the policies appropriate for your needs.

 # Prerequisites
 ===============